 Up to six non-lecture courses (numbered above 850) may be counted toward requirements, but no more than two directed study courses and two seminar courses may be counted.

-Oral Qualifying Examination
+Dissertation and Final Oral Examination

 Interim Progress Report